-The results suggest that the effect of taxes is a lot larger for firms with sufficient capital to be corporate (column (2)), a bit larger for firms with employees (column (3)), and a bit larger for the non-service sector (column (4)).
-A potential explanation for the latter could be that taxes are more easily avoided by firms in the service sector, and that the formal tax differential is of less importance for the decisions made by these firms.
+The results suggest that the effect of taxes is a bit larger for firms with sufficient capital to be corporate (column (2)), and a bit smaller among firms in the service sector (column (4)).
+Whether the firm has employees or not does on average not seem to matter much for the size of the effect.